-Accepted students must hold current American Heart Association or Red Cross certification in cardio-pulmonary resuscitation (CPR) at the health-care provider level prior to the first day of class.
+Accepted students must hold current American Heart Association certification in cardio-pulmonary resuscitation (CPR) at the health-care provider level prior to the first day of class.
 Certification must be valid for the duration of the program.
 Failure to maintain current CPR certification will disqualify the student from participating in clinical experiences.